CrayLabs/SmartDashboard/README.md

+> [!CAUTION]
+> The SmartDashboard project has been discontinued and this repository is no longer maintained by the SmartSim team.

 # SmartDashboard

 SmartDashboard is an add-on to SmartSim that provides a dashboard to help users understand and monitor their SmartSim experiments in a visual way.
 Configuration, status, and logs are available for all launched entities within an experiment for easy inspection, along with memory and client data per shard for launched orchestrators.